-In case you didn’t know, I am pro-buying multiple editions of books.
-Even those I haven’t read yet.
-My Jane Austen collection is particularly – ahem – stacked, and among the titles I haven’t read, Persuasion stands three spines across.
-Okay, so they actually stand in alphabetical then publication order, but that doesn’t sound as snappy.
+I am a proponent for collecting multiple editions of the same book – even unread books.
+My Jane Austen collection is particularly – ahem – stacked, and among the few of her titles I haven’t read, Persuasion stands three paperback spines across.

 The third is a Signet Classics edition, which is my favorite of the three.
-This used little book is just so charming, and I have a copy of this edition of Northanger Abbey, so that makes this version even more special to me and my shelves.
+This used little book is just so charming, and I have a copy Northanger Abbey in this edition too, so that makes this version even more special to me and my shelves.

-2019 will be the year that I finish reading my unread Jane Austen books – this is my official announcement.
-I’ll check back in later in the year to see if I actually stick to this plan. 😏 Have you read Persuasion?
-Does the same book take up a lot of space on your books, because you can’t help yourself when you see a new edition?
+Have you read Persuasion?
+Is there one book that takes up a lot of space on your shelves, because you can’t help yourself when you see a new edition?
 Do you have a list of editions you wish you could purchase right now?
 Share your joys and wants in the comments.